Google Sites is not necessarily the first application that has entered most people’s minds as a platform for building a corporate website.

 You can also embed the websites of hotels you plan to stay at and restaurants you plan to dine at.

-You can share the site with just the individual users, or make the site public if there is no sensitive information on it.
+You can share the site with just the individual users, or make it public if there is no sensitive information.
 Making the site public makes it easier to share.

 5. A Landing Page

-One of the factors that play into whether a visitor will submit a form on a landing page is their level of trust.
+One factor that plays into whether a visitor will submit a form on a landing page is their level of trust.
 Landing page trust factors come in all shapes and sizes.

 As it turns out, “Google Sites” and “Report Abuse”, which are text elements at the bottom of every Google Sites page, serve as trust factors.